consulo/consulo-dev.github.io/docs/tutorials/action_system/working_with_custom_actions.md

 A more comprehensive explanation of action registration is available in the [Action Registration](/basics/action_system.md#registering-actions) section of this guide.

 ### Registering an Action with the New Action Form
-IntelliJ IDEA has an embedded inspection that spots unregistered actions.
+Consulo has an embedded inspection that spots unregistered actions.
 Verify the inspection is enabled at **Settings/Preferences \| Editor \| Inspections \| Plugin DevKit \| Code \| Component/Action not registered**.
 Here is an example for this stage of the `PopupDialogAction` class: